insthync/awesome-unity3d/README.md

 * [UnityStudio](https://github.com/RaduMC/UnityStudio) - Unity Studio is a tool for exploring, extracting and exporting assets from Unity games and apps.
 * [InGameReplay](https://github.com/FeNo/InGameReplay) - Allow you to record the transform of any objects to replay it
 * [UniRx](https://github.com/neuecc/UniRx) - Reactive Extensions for Unity
-* [UnityMainThreadDispatcher](https://github.com/PimDeWitte/UnityMainThreadDispatcher) - A simple, thread-safe way of executing actions (Such as UI manipulations) on the Unity Main Thread
 * [Rant](https://github.com/TheBerkin/rant) - Robust text engine for procedural generation and postprocessing
 * [E7Unity](https://github.com/5argon/E7Unity) - Common Unity resources
 * [mmd-for-unity](https://github.com/mmd-for-unity-proj/mmd-for-unity) - MikuMikuDance for Unity
 * [Unity.Library.eppz](https://github.com/eppz/Unity.Library.eppz) - Collection of libraries for Unity
 * [Alchemy-Circles-Generator](https://github.com/CiaccoDavide/Alchemy-Circles-Generator) - A simple procedural generator of alchemy circles
-* [UnityAsyncRoutines](https://github.com/TorVestergaard/UnityAsyncRoutines) - An extremely lightweight Unity library for creating and managing asynchronous coroutines for easy, straight-forward multi-threading and parallellism
 * [IMP](https://github.com/xraxra/IMP) - billboard imposter baking for Unity
 * [UDBase](https://github.com/KonH/UDBase) - module-based game template for Unity.
 Modules in UDBase are called Controllers, their implementation can be replaced without changing your project source code
 * [graphy](https://github.com/Tayx94/graphy) - Graphy is the ultimate, easy to use, feature packed stats monitor and debugger for your Unity project